tiltowait/Tzimisce/README.md

 /m 1d10+2d6+3
 ```

-As of now, *Tzimisce* does not know how to subtract, multiply, divide, etc. on traditional rolls.
+At this moment, *Tzimisce* does not know how to subtract, multiply, divide, etc. on traditional rolls.

-## Give it a whirl!
-Join the [support server](https://discord.gg/yVhkpQj), which doubles as a testbed.

 ## Improvements Over Sidekick
 While the main benefit over Sidekick is command brevity, the output is more intelligent when it comes to the *V20* product line.
 “Negative successes” are only botches when there are zero rolls at or above the difficulty.
 Botches keep track of “severity” in case of house rules where a “multi-botch” is more detrimental.
 And Willpower use is clearly stated.